Aerial view of Hike Inn in Dawsonville, Georgia. Photo by Chris Greer Photography

-Home of Georgia's tallest waterfall and only backcountry lodge, the southern terminus to the Appalachian Trail and NASCAR Champions Bill and Chase Elliott, Dawsonville is a favorite destination for family fun year-round.
+Home of Georgia's tallest waterfall and only backcountry lodge, the Approach Trail to the southern terminus to the Appalachian Trail and NASCAR Champions Bill and Chase Elliott, Dawsonville is a favorite destination for family fun year-round.

-Around one hour north of Atlanta, Dawsonville is home to the southern terminus of the famous Appalachian Trail, which starts at Springer Mountain, accessible from Amicalola Falls State Park.
-The area has a tradition with moonshine and NASCAR, and is known as the stomping grounds of race car drivers Bill and Chase Elliott.
-In the fall, pumpkin patches and farm fun attract visitors to this scenic North Georgia town.
+Around one hour north of Atlanta, Dawsonville is home to the Approach Trail to the southern terminus of the famous Appalachian Trail, which starts at Springer Mountain, accessible from Amicalola Falls State Park & Lodge.
+The area is known as the Moonshine Capital and Birthplace of Stockcar Racing, and it is home to NASCAR champions Bill and Chase Elliott.
+In the fall, pumpkin patches and family farms attract visitors to this scenic North Georgia town.

 Things to Do